augmented-os/augmented-os/docs/requirements/features/workflow_management/workflow-designer.md

 }
 ```

+For the complete schema definition and additional details, refer to the [Workflow Definitions Schema Documentation](../../../architecture/components/workflow_orchestrator_service/schemas/workflow_definitions.md).

 ### Data Storage

 Workflow definitions will be stored in the workflow_definition table in the database, with the following structure: